-8:30 a.m. - Noon Recommended CEUs .3/PDHs 3.25/CPEs 3.5
+8:30 a.m. - Noon

+Recommended CEUs .3/PDHs 3.25/CPEs 3.8 Field of Study: Specialized Knowledge

 Customer service representatives, managers, and supervisors play a key role in the purchase, deployment, and utilization of technologies and information systems that support the functions of their service departments.
 Customer information systems (CIS), metering technologies, billing systems, telecommunications systems, and cloud-based software applications are just a few of the technology options these stakeholders must understand and evaluate.
 Hear about the latest utility technology options that are enhancing public power services nationwide.